Twilight (1864 towboat)

-Twilight was a sternwheeler towboat, built in 1864 at Middletown, Pennsylvania, as the Traveler.
-She was rebuilt in 1882 by Lew Clark as Twilight, and again renamed in May 1927 at J. H. McCrady.
-She was nicknamed "The Cat with Nine Lives" because she was involved in so many accidents.
+The Twilight was an American sternwheeler towboat that was built in 1864 in Middletown, Pennsylvania.
+Initially named as the Traveler, she was rebuilt in 1882 by Lew Clark and renamed as the Twilight.
+She was then renamed again in May 1927 as the J. H. McCrady.

+This sternwheeler was also nicknamed "The Cat with Nine Lives" because she was involved in so many accidents.